-Austin Huntington was appointed principal cellist of the Indianapolis Symphony Orchestra in June 2015 at the age of 20, currently making him one of the youngest principal musicians of any major American orchestra.
-Recently, he was a finalist for the Boston Symphony Orchestra’s principal cello position in March 2018 and previously served as principal cellist in the Colburn Orchestra and Encore Chamber Orchestra, as well as a substitute for the Los Angeles Philharmonic and the Cleveland Orchestra.
+Austin Huntington was appointed principal cellist of the Indianapolis Symphony Orchestra in June 2015 at the age of 20, currently making him one of the youngest principal musicians in a major American orchestra.
+During the summer, Austin is a principal cellist for the Mainly Mozart Festival and Grand Teton Music Festival Orchestras.